Into the Unknown: The Oklahoma Girl Scout Murders

 Around 6 a.m. on the 13th, then-18-year-old counselor Carla Wilhite found the body of Denise in her sleeping bag, then the other two girls who had been in tent 8*.

-The flashlight found with the bodies was wrapped in tape, allowing only a thin strip of light to emit.
+The flashlight found near the bodies was wrapped in a trash bag and tape, allowing only a thin strip of light to emit.
+It was a large red flashlight with a white flange around the lens, the kind that takes a lantern battery and has a handle along the top.
 Items were missing from another tent, including a mirror and a toy pipe.
 Rope stained with blood was found in tent 8, as well as a hastily cleaned bloodstain on the wood floor, and photographs of women who were only identified after the photos ran in local newspapers.
-One of the girls' shoes was missing from her body, and later on during the investigation, someone left the shoe on the doorstep of one of the buildings at the camp.
+One of the girls' shoes was missing from her body.
+Later on during the investigation, someone left the shoe on the doorstep of one of the buildings at the camp.
 No one saw this happen, and the person who returned the shoe has not been discovered.

 THE SUSPECT: There has only ever been one official suspect in this case, a Cherokee Native American named Gene Leroy Hart.
-He was a known rapist who had escaped from prison four years before the Camp Scott murders.
-In fact, he was born near the compound.
+He was a known rapist who had escaped from Mayes County Jail four years before the Camp Scott murders.
+In fact, he was born near the camp compound.

 Evidence found in both the cave where Hart was hiding out at the time of the murders, and the shack where he was finally found, was damning.
 A roll of tape that matched that which was used to modify the flashlight was found.
 A witness for the prosecution testified that Hart commonly used tape to wrap flashlights this way.
 The missing mirror and toy pipe was found, as well as a pair of sunglasses stolen from a camp counselor.
-A set of photographs developed by Hart was found as well.
-The nature and subject of these photos has not been disclosed to the public, but they are said to be personal in nature.
-Defense attorney Isaacs claimed at trial that the photos were planted by sheriff at the time Pete Weaver, who he says held a grudge against Hart for his many crimes and escapes from prison.
+A guitar capo belonging to Michelle Hoffman was found on the ground.
+A set of wedding photographs developed by Hart was found as well.
+Defense attorney Gavin Isaacs claimed at trial that the photos were planted by sheriff at the time Pete Weaver, who he says held a grudge against Hart for his many crimes and escapes from prison.
 When Hart was discovered, he was wearing women's eyeglasses that may have belonged to one of his prior rape victims.
 It's worth noting that Hart was known for stealing eyeglasses from victims.

 THE AFTERMATH: After police evacuated Camp Scott on the morning of June 13th, it was never used again.
 It is private property now, overgrown and abandoned.
 Those who have gone onto the property with permission from the owners have shared photos of the old campsites, which have fallen into disrepair.
 The Kiowa area is overgrown, with nothing but the concrete foundation for the showers marking the site where the girls were murdered.

 After Hart's acquittal, no other suspect has been named publicly.
 Testing of the evidence over the years has shown links to him, but also to other unknown parties.
 Some of that evidence (such as hair comparison) is no longer considered accurate and therefore is not admissible as evidence.
-At his autopsy, the doctor who discovered his cause of death to be a heart attack also discovered that the vasectomy he'd had years before had been unsuccessful, which meant Hart would leave sperm behind during a rape.
+At his autopsy, the medical examiner who discovered his cause of death to be a heart attack also discovered that the vasectomy he'd had years before had been unsuccessful, which meant Hart would leave sperm behind during sexual activity, consensual or otherwise.
 This revelation voids one of his defense lawyer's arguments, but still doesn't condemn him in this case.

-The victims' families filed a lawsuit against the Girl Scout Council regarding the lack of information given prior to the trip.
+The victims' families filed a lawsuit against the Girl Scout Council regarding the lack of information given prior to the trip and the 86 yard distance between tent 8 and the rest of the camp.
 The lawsuit focused on previous thefts in the camps, including the theft of children's property from tents, and the note left in the ransacked counselor's tent.
 Another point in the lawsuit was that at least some of the families were not aware of the layout of the campsite, specifically how spread out the tents would be once the girls arrived.
-The families won the lawsuit.
+A jury ruled in favor of the Magic Empire in a 9-3 vote.

-Some members of the families of the Denise Milner, Lori Farmer, and Michele Guse have become active in the victims' advocacy communities, and have spoken out on many occasions about the deaths of these beautiful girls.
+Members of the families of Denise Milner, Lori Farmer, and Michele Guse became active in the victims' advocacy communities, and have spoken out on many occasions about the deaths of these beautiful girls.
 Whether they were in fact killed by Gene Leroy Hart or not, the families deserve to know who took their daughters away that night.
 And a community that has never been able to let go of what happened that tragic night deserves answers, as well.

 If you have any information about the murders of Denise Milner, Michele Guse, and Lori Farmer, please contact the Mayes County Sheriff's Department at 918-825-3535.